genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/07_consolidators.md

 ```
 #### Update the service-definitions.xml file

 This file lists all the active services for the Positions application.
-You can see entries have been added automatically when the Data Server, Request Server and Event Handler were generated.
+You can see entries have been added automatically when the Data Server and Event Handler were generated.

 Add a new entry to **positions-app-tutorial-service-definitions.xml** with the Consolidator details.
 Remember the port numbers should be free and, ideally, sequential.